henryaj/makers-notes/sinatra.md

 **Sinatra** is a DSL (*domain-specific language*, or a language written for a specific purpose) for building web applications.

+It can be confusing.
+Suddenly, the single-user terminal apps you've been writing are up on the web for everyone to see, and they need to behave differently as a result.

 ```ruby
 require 'sinatra'